 Undergraduate F-1 nonimmigrant students who receive on-campus or offcampus employment authorization under this notice must remain registered for a minimum of six semester or quarter hours of instruction per academic term.
-See 8 CFR 214.2(f)(5)(v).
 Undergraduate F-1 nonimmigrant students enrolled in a term of different duration must register for at least one half of the credit hours normally required under a "full course of study."
 See 8 CFR 214.2(f)(6)(i)(B) and (F).
-A graduate-level F-1 nonimmigrant student who receives on-campus or offcampus employment authorization under this notice must remain registered for a minimum of three semester or quarter hours of instruction per academic term.
+A graduate-level F-1 nonimmigrant student who receives oncampus or off-campus employment authorization under this notice must remain registered for a minimum of three semester or quarter hours of instruction per academic term.
 See 8 CFR 214.2(f)(5)(v).
 Nothing in this notice affects the applicability of other minimum course load requirements set by the academic institution.

-In addition, an F-1 nonimmigrant student (either undergraduate or graduate) granted on-campus or offcampus employment authorization under this notice may count up to the equivalent of one class or three credits per session, term, semester, trimester, or quarter of online or distance education toward satisfying this minimum course load requirement, unless their course of study is in an English language study program.
-See 8 ČFR 214.2(f)(6)(i)(G).
-An F-1 nonimmigrant student attending an approved private school in kindergarten through grade 12 or public school in grades 9 through 12 must maintain 'class attendance for not less than the minimum number of hours a week prescribed by the school for normal progress toward graduation," as required under 8 CFR 214.2(f)(6)(i)(E).
-Nothing in this notice affects the applicability of federal and state labor laws limiting the employment of minors.
+In addition, an F-1 nonimmigrant student (either undergraduate or graduate) granted on-campus or offcampus employment authorization under this notice may count up to the equivalent of one class or three credits per session, term, semester, trimester, or quarter of online or distance education toward satisfying this minimum course load requirement, unless the course of study is in an English language study program.
+18 See 8 CFR 214.2(f)(6)(i)(G).
+An F-1 nonimmigrant student attending an approved private school in kindergarten through grade 12 or public school in grades 9 through 12 must maintain "class attendance for not less than the minimum number of hours a week prescribed by the school for normal progress toward graduation," as required under 8 CFR 214.2(f)(6)(i)(E).
+Nothing in this notice affects the applicability of Federal and state labor laws limiting the employment of minors.